AugustoNicola/adekora-docs/docs/index.md

 # Adèkora Conlang Documentation

 Welcome!
 This is the main page for the documentation of the constructed language Adèkora by Augusto Nicola.
-In this Wiki I aim to elaborate the basic specification of the conlang in the more useful way possible.
+In this Wiki I aim to elaborate the basic specification of the conlang in the most useful way possible.

 ## Basic Description